scaars10/scaars10.github.io/posts/cursor-pagination.md

 * Time-series–specific pagination
 * Bucket-based modeling

 These approaches were dataset-specific or required specialized modeling.
-Since pagination support is intended as a **general capability** across datasets with varying characteristics, we narrowed the solution to skip–limit and cursor-based pagination as the most extensible options.
+Since pagination support is intended as a **general capability** across datasets with varying characteristics, we narrowed the solution to skip-limit and cursor-based pagination as the most extensible options.

 ## Results